aluminick/nmutation/README.md

 An easy to use plugin that monitors/observes the insertion and deletion of children in a parent element.
 Great for monitoring the size of a container.

+*This plugin uses [MutationObserver API](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to monitor changes in a DOM*

 *Supported browsers*

 | Chrome        | Firefox (Gecko) | Internet Explorer  | Opera | Safari 	 |